Gas leak forces evacuations at Scottsdale apartment complex - NewsBreak

 Scottsdale and Phoenix hazardous materials units responded Tuesday morning to a gas leak at the Dakota Apartments and evacuated about 20 people.

-According to the Scottsdale Fire Department, units arrived at the apartment complex, 16356 N. Thompson Peak Parkway, and heard noises coming from an underground pool equipment storage unit.
+According to the Scottsdale Fire Department, units arrived at the apartment complex, 16356 N. Thompson Peak Parkway, four minutes after the call came in at 3:40 a.m. and heard noises coming from an underground pool equipment storage unit.

 First responders “secured the gas to the area of a pool heater, which is underground,” stopping what was believed to be the relief valve going off on the heater, a department spokesman said.